-Many a prominent figure of world theatre has dreamt about Revolution in Russia gave an opportunity to the Russian theatre participated in the organisation and establishment of the Children's Theatre.
+Many a prominent figure of world theatre has dreamt about creating a professional theatre for children.
+The Socialist Revolution in Russia gave an opportunity to the Russian theatrical figures to realise this dream.
+The best artistic talents participated in the organisation and establishment of the Children's Theatre.